alvinthomas/alvinthomas/content/home/about.md

 # Biography

-Alvin is a Research Data Analyst with the Epidemiology Research Group in Organ Transplantation (ERGOT) at the Johns Hopkins University School of Medicine.
-His research interests include: transplantation outcomes in older adults, living donor health, impact of transplantation policies, and the implementation of mHealth technologies.
-He is also interested in the development and application of advanced epidemiologic methods in the field of organ transplantation science.
+Alvin is a Research Data Analyst with the [Epidemiology Research Group in Organ Transplantation (ERGOT)](https://transplantepi.org/) at the [Johns Hopkins University School of Medicine](http://www.hopkinsmedicine.org/).

+His research interests include: transplant outcomes in older adults, living donor health, impact of transplantation policies, and the implementation of mHealth technologies.
+He is also interested in the development and application of advanced epidemiological methods in the field of organ transplantation science.

-Alvin maintains a blog with his partner called [StatSnips](https://statsnips.github.io/).
+You can access his [CV](https://github.com/alvinthomas/cv/raw/master/cv.pdf) on [Github](https://github.com/alvinthomas/cv/).
+Alvin maintains a data science blog with his partner called [StatSnips](https://statsnips.github.io/).